OSGeo/OSGeoLive-doc/doc/quickstart/grass_quickstart.rst

 To run GRASS GIS on the Live DVD, click on the GRASS link in the :menuselection:`Geospatial --> Desktop GIS` menu.
-From the "Welcome to GRASS GIS " window select the North Carolina dataset for the location, and "user1" for the mapset, then click on [*Start GRASS*].
+From the "Welcome to GRASS GIS " window select the nc_basic_spm_grass7 dataset for the location, and "user1" for the mapset, then click on [*Start GRASS*].

 .. image:: /images/projects/grass/grass-startup.png